 Poor customer service.
 Requires a phone number.

 They don’t support torrenting.
-They don’t respond to people’s questions.
+Their network can be unreliable.
+They often don’t respond to people’s questions.

 Keeps logs, doesn’t support torrenting.